Nationals vs. Cubs Player Props Betting Odds

 Ruiz Stats

-- Keibert Ruiz has 26 hits with four doubles, two home runs, eight walks and nine RBI.
+- Keibert Ruiz has collected 26 hits with four doubles, two home runs and eight walks.
+He has driven in nine runs.

 Ruiz Recent Games